Key Takeaways

 Patient intake software automates pre-visit data collection, consent forms, and medical history gathering before a patient arrives.

 Most practices switch to patient intake software for one reason: paper forms waste time and create errors.
 But the platform you choose matters as much as going digital in the first place.
-Pabau and SimplePractice both automate intake, but they serve different clinical contexts entirely.
+The seven tools compared in this guide all automate intake, yet they serve very different clinical contexts — from aesthetic clinics and med spas to solo therapy practices, allied health clinics, and insurance-billing medical groups.

 What patient intake software actually does